markpundsack/jekyll-example-with-heroku-buildpack/Readme.md

     heroku open

-Creating a Jekyll App on Heroku Cedar with Custom Jekyll Buildpack (Manually)
+Creating a Jekyll App with a Custom Jekyll Buildpack on Heroku Cedar (Manually)
 ===

 Setup Jekyll